GSA-TTS/federal-website-standards/standards/meta-page-description.md

 ## Acceptance criteria

+These conditions must be met to comply with this standard.

 - Every page of your site must have a unique meta page description.
 - Meta page descriptions must be at least 50 characters to ensure that they provide enough detail about the page’s content.